zeikman/polymer-starter-kit/README.md

 1. Open up your terminal
 2. Run `cd polymer-starter-kit/app`
-3. Run `python –m SimpleHTTPServer 8080` to fire up a server inside the `app` directory.
+3. Run `python -m SimpleHTTPServer 8080` to fire up a server inside the `app` directory.
 That's it!